 In Ireland, Christmas is a very important celebration, just like it is in the UK and the United States.
 Christmas in Ireland usual runs from the Christmas Eve (24th of December) until the Feast of Epiphany (6th January) and comes with it many Irish traditions.
 Irish People have their own unique traditions and customs when it comes to Christmas.

 There was an old tradition in some Irish homes at Christmas, a tall thick candle would be placed on the still of windows after sunset on Christmas Eve.
 The candle would be left all night as a welcoming symbol for Mary and Joseph.
 There are still people in Ireland that practice this tradition.

 In the Irish language, Christmas is referred to as ‘Nollaig’ and Santa Clause is referred to as ‘San Nioclás’.
-Like most places, Irish children go to sleep on Christmas Eve and hope to wake of with presents left by Father Christmas.
+Like most places, Irish children go to sleep on Christmas Eve and hope to wake up in the morning with presents left from Father Christmas.

 In Modern Ireland, it’s a day where most will spend it with friends and family.
 There is usually a variety of horse racing events taking place on this day in Ireland.

 One of the popular traditions of putting a ring of Holly around your door was started in Ireland.
 Holly was a plant that flourished at Christmas time in Ireland and was given to the poor population to decorate their homes.